Guerrilla Girls On Tour: History

 Guerrilla Girls On Tour is one of the three groups that formed when the original Guerrilla Girls split in 2001.
-The other two groups are Guerrilla Girls, Inc., and Guerrilla Girls BroadBand.
-Since their formation Guerrilla Girls On Tour had developed a unique feminist performance technique that incorporates skits, sketch, improvisation, dance, parody and vaudeville to address sexism, pay equity, body image, the beauty industry and the "F" word, among other issues.
+The other two groups are Guerrilla Girls, Inc., and Guerrilla GirlsBroadBand.
+Since their formation Guerrilla Girls On Tour have developed a unique feminist performance technique that incorporates skits, sketch, improvisation, dance, parody and vaudeville to address sexism, pay equity, body image, the beauty industry and the "F" word, among other issues.
 Their feminist theatre technique relies heavily on audience participation and interactivity and might involve their audiences in writing assignments, sing-a-longs and on stage participation.
+In common with the other Guerrilla Girls groups, Guerrilla Girls on Tour deploys pseudonyms and gorilla masks in an attempt to anonymize artistic production and divorce value from ego.

-Like the original Guerrilla Girls, founded in 1985, each member of Guerrilla Girls On Tour performs using the name of a dead female artist and wears a gorilla mask to conceal her true identity.
+Like the original Guerrilla Girls, founded in 1985, each member of Guerrilla Girls On Tour performs using the name of a dead female artist and wears a gorilla mask to conceal her true identity, operating as a collective entity.
 Their company is made up of approximately 20 to 30 members of women actors, directors, designers, producers, directors and theatre administrators.
-Guerrilla Girls On Tour have been featured in the Village Voice, BackStage, Mother Jones, The New York Times, CUNY TV's Women In Theatre Series, i-D Magazine, American Theatre, Antiborder Conference Warsaw, LA Times, In Theatre, the BBC, French Channel 2, amNewYork, Wysokie Obcasy, and The Tony Awards.
+Guerrilla Girls On Tour have been featured in the Village Voice, Backstage, Mother Jones, The New York Times, CUNY TV's Women In Theatre Series, i-D Magazine, American Theatre, Antiborder Conference Warsaw, LA Times, In Theatre, the BBC, French Channel 2, amNewYork, Wysokie Obcasy, and the Tony Awards.